KeithMarex/IPSEN3/IPSEN3/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.2.

+## INSTALL MODULES ON LOAD

+Run `npm install` to download the missing dependencies locally.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.